 We have three types of volunteer opportunities available at Brainfood:

 Classroom Assistants play an essential role in fostering participant growth, mentoring participants in the program, and creating a friendly community environment at Brainfood.
 Classroom Assistants attend Brainfood one day a week for the entire duration of the 8-month long program.
 They assist the staff with class preparation and work directly with our participants during the daily classroom activities.

 Classroom Assistants can choose to work with either of the following classes:

-Brainfood Kitchen All Stars -- Classes occur Monday – Thursday from 4 – 6:30pm at our 3 program sites (Chinatown, Columbia Heights, and Mt.
-Vernon Square) from October – May.
+Brainfood Kitchen All Stars -- Classes occur Monday – Thursday from 4 – 6:30pm at 2 of our program sites (Chinatown and Columbia Heights) from October – May.

 Brainfood Community MVPs -- Classes occur Tuesdays and Thursdays from 4 – 6:30pm at our Mt.
 Vernon Square site only from October – May.